M-arcus/cloudron-docs/knowledgebase/docs/updates.md

 <img src="/documentation/img/app-disable-automatic-updates.png" class="shadow" width="500px">
 </center>

-## Rolling back an app update
+## Rolling back an update

 To rollback an app update, simply [restore from a backup](/documentation/backups/#restoring-an-app-from-existing-backup).

-## Cloudron Updates

-Cloudron checks [cloudron.io](https://cloudron.io) periodically and applies any updates automatically.

-Cloudron always takes a complete backup of the platform data and all apps before applying an update.
-Should the backup creation fail, the update will not be performed.

-In the unlikely case an update fails, it can be [restored from the backup](backups/#restoring-cloudron-from-a-backup).
+To rollback a Cloudron update, it can be [restored from the backup](backups/#restoring-cloudron-from-a-backup).

 ## What happens when subscription is stopped